lgiesen/title-case/README.md

 ### 1. Capitalize Text

 If you have Apple Darwin x86_64, you can download the precompiled version 2.2.1 [here](https://github.com/lgiesen/title-case/blob/main/titlecase-v221-x86_64-apple-darwin).
 You can determine your system with the commands `uname -a` (resulting in "Darwin [...] x86_64" here).
 If you have another system, you need to compile the project using the following steps.

-Note: The commands are for MacOS
+Note:
+(1) The commands are for MacOS.
+(2) I have adjusted the [src/lib.rs](https://github.com/lgiesen/title-case/blob/main/lib.rs) file to account for german words that should not be capitalized.

 **1. Preparation**